 Exchange of port management information is initiated by TSN AF to:

-1) get port management capabilities, i.e. read information indicating which standardized and deployment-specific port management information is supported by DS-TT or NW-TT;
+1) get port management capabilities, i.e. read information indicating which standardized and deployment-specific port management information is supported by ETHPorts, DS-TT or NW-TT;

-2) get port management information for a DS-TT or NW-TT Ethernet port;
+2) get port management information for an ETHPort, DS-TT or NW-TT;

-3) set port management information for a DS-TT or NW-TT Ethernet port;
+3) set port management information for an ETHPort, DS-TT or NW-TT;

-4) subscribe to notifications if specific port management information for a DS-TT or NW-TT Ethernet port changes.
+4) subscribe to notifications if specific port management information for an ETHPort, DS-TT or NW-TT port changes.

-Exchange of port management information is initiated by DS-TT or NW-TT to:
+Exchange of port management information is initiated by ETHPort, DS-TT or NW-TT to:

 - notify TSN AF if port management information has changed that TSN AF has subscribed for.